Milverton, Somerset: Religious sites

 The Church of St Michael dates from the 13th century, on the site of an even earlier chapel, and has been designated as a Grade I listed building.

 Notable residents

-Milverton was the birthplace of Thomas Young (1773–1829), an English polymath who contributed to the scientific understanding of vision, light, solid mechanics, energy, physiology, and Egyptology.
+Milverton was the birthplace of Thomas Young (1773–1829), an English polymath who contributed to the scientific understanding of vision, light, solid mechanics, energy, physiology, and Egyptology, in particular the decipherment of the Egyptian hieroglyphics of the Rosetta Stone.

 John Francis Ebdon (1876–1952) was an English cricketer born in the village.
 Another cricketer, Australian-born Herbert Oxley Hopkins (1895–1972) died in the village.